eilidht/hamming-it-up/README.md

  G 0100
  T 1000
 ```
+I later discovered that this is known as one-hot encoding.
+I haven't found any references to it being used in
+DNA hamming distance comparisons.

  Each of these binary representations has a hamming distance of 2 when compared with any other.
 E.g.